 These are large strong stocky ants about 12 - 14 mm in size and are one of the few Pseudoneoponera species that have true queens.
-In young colonies, the queens are difficult to differentiate from the workers, but in more mature colonies where they are well fed, they will have an enlarged abdomen with a distinct broad red tip - as shown in the third photograph above.
+In young colonies, the queens are difficult to differentiate from the workers, but in more mature colonies where they are well-fed, they will have an enlarged abdomen with a distinct broad red tip - as shown in the third photograph above.

 They are mostly nocturnal, foraging in leaf litter and around the base of plants, where they tend to shuffle around digging in the surface soil.
-They will eat almost anything they can find and are very fond of termites and small insects that live in the soil.
+They will eat almost anything they can find and are very fond of termites and other small insects that live in the soil.

-The common name arises from their unusual defence mechanism.
+The common name arises from their unusual defense mechanism.
 When threatened they will eject a long white thread of sticky web-like substance.
 This is ejected at high speed in a random zig-zag manner and acts as a chemical deterrent, as it entangles and sticks to whatever is threatening them.
 This action can be demonstrated in captivity by gently prodding a foraging ant with a small stick.